sendgrid/docs/source/API_Reference/Web_API_v3/Template_Engine/smtpapi.md

 Body and Subject Tags
 {% endanchor %}

-Enabling a Template Engine template means that the `subject` and `body` content of your message will behave differently.
+Enabling a transactional template means that the `subject` and `body` content of your message will behave differently.

 If you want only the message's content to be displayed, populate only the token in the template's field.